sureshbathala01/Primary-Vagrant/README.md

 	template                     => '/var/vagrant/conf/vhost.conf.erb',
 }```

-*Note: if using ssl you will need to add a custom ssl certificate with the name of hostname to the ssl folder in the repository directory and make sure you don't delete the template line above.*
+*Note: I've provided a top-level wildcard SSL certificatate.
+If using ssl you might still want to add a custom ssl certificate with the name of hostname to the ssl folder in the repository directory and make sure you don't delete the template line above.*

 ###Change PHP Versions

-To change from PHP 5.5 remove the line ```apt::ppa { 'ppa:ondrej/php5': }``` from *manifests/php.pp*.
-This will install the default PHP 5.3.
+To change from PHP 5.5 I recommend using a PGP package from [https://launchpad.net/~ondrej/+archive/php5](https://launchpad.net/~ondrej/+archive/php5).
+You can do so by adding  ```apt::ppa { 'ppa:ondrej/php5': }``` to *manifests/php.pp*.
+Make sure to choose the correct repository for the PHP version you want to use.

 Note this file can also be used to change any php.ini value following the example included in the file.